LukPokemon/Datapack/index.md

 ## Welcome to LukCoding's Datapack site!

-You can install the pack by downloading the zip file from the button in the menu and then extract this.
+You can install the pack by downloading the zip file from the button in the menu and then extracting the .zip.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+When you extract this, you get a folder.
+Inside this folder, there's another folder.
+Now open a new file explorer window and into the top,

 ### Markdown